Can you get equity release on a freehold flat?

 Alternatively, if you are making any ground rent payments to a landlord, or service charges to a management company, a lease is likely in place.

-If there is no lease in place on your flat, you will need to have a leasehold title drawn up to obtain an equity release.
+If there is no lease in place on your flat, you will likely need to have a leasehold title drawn up to obtain an equity release.

 You will require advice from a solicitor, and you will need approval from all other freeholders in the building.